President of the Senate: Malaysia

 The Senate of Malaysia elects a president from its members, who is comparable to the speaker of the House of Representatives.
 The position is partisan and has usually been held by a member of the Government party.

 Philippines

 The Senate of the Philippines elects a president from among its 24 senators at the first session of Congress, The president must have the support of the majority of the Senate.
 Senators who voted for the winning candidate would join the majority bloc while the senators who voted otherwise join the minority bloc.
 The Senate President ranks second in line to the order of succession and serves as ex officio chairman of the Commission on Appointments.

 There have been multiple instances of Senate coups where the President is unseated and replaced in the middle of a Senate session.
-The most recent example was in September 8, 2025, when Senate President Francis Escudero lost support of the Senate and was replaced by Minority Leader Tito Sotto.
+The most recent example was in May 11, 2026, when Senate President Tito Sotto lost support of the Senate and was replaced by Minority Leader Alan Peter Cayetano.